Residential Rent Relief Grant Scheme

 Is there a paper copy of the form?

-If you do not have access to a computer then we can post out a manual form to complete.
-Please note that there are significant supporting documents that will need to be provided as part of the application.
+If you do not have access to a computer then we can post out a paper form.

 For more details call Consumer Protection on 1300 304 054.